Mission

 - If you have questions for us, we are completely open to talking about anything.
 If you know someone who has left the church and you want to know how you might approach them, we may be a good resource for you.

-- We hope that you might find a way to understand that the church may not be a safe place for everyone and that some people leave the church because they are following their conscience.
+- We hope that you find a way to understand that the church may not be a safe place for everyone and that some people leave the church because they are following their conscience.

 We have made the choice that is right for us.

 This website exists because we understand the challenges the post-mormon community faces and we aim to help alleviate some of these challenges.
 We hope those transitioning out of the church to become the best new version of themselves and maintain healthy relationships with those still active at church.
-We will forever be grateful for our journey through mormonism and for all the good things we learned as active members even if we simultaneously recognize things we may have learned or experienced that were not as good or even harmful.
+We will forever be grateful for our journey through Mormonism and for all the good things we learned as active members even if we simultaneously recognize things we may have learned or experienced that were not as good or even harmful.
 In the place we are now, we believe in the power of love more than ever before.